B.A., University of Pittsburgh

 LL.M., Yale Law School

-Phone: 717.541.3901 John L. Gedid is a Professor of Law, and the Founder and Director of the Law & Government Institute at Widener University School of Law's Harrisburg Campus.
+Phone: 717.541.3901 John L. Gedid is an Emeritus Professor of Law, and the Founder and former Director of the Law & Government Institute at Widener University School of Law's Harrisburg Campus.
 He served as founding vice dean for the Harrisburg Campus from 1989 to 1995, and as vice dean from 2007 to 2009.
 Professor Gedid received his B.A., summa cum laude, from the University of Pittsburgh, where he was also elected to membership in Phi Beta Kappa in his junior year; his J.D. from Duquesne Law School, where he served as associate editor of the Duquesne Law Review; and his LL.M. from Yale Law School.
 He is an elected life member of the American Law Institute, and serves as a Pennsylvania commissioner to the National Conference of Commissioners on Uniform State Laws.
 He sat on the drafting committee, and also served as Reporter, for the Uniform Law Commission 2010 revision of the Model State Administrative Procedure Act.

 Professor Gedid has served on the Pennsylvania Supreme Court Procedural Rules Committee, and as co-chair of the ABA Jurisdiction in Cyberspace-Sale of Goods Project.
 Professor Gedid has also served as Official Reporter of Decisions for the Commonwealth Court of Pennsylvania from 1989 to 2005.
 Professor Gedid served for many years on the Capitol Preservation Commission.